Wojciech Błyszko

-Wojciech Błyszko (born 5 October 1999) is a Polish professional footballer who plays as a centre-back for Polish club Wisła Puławy.
+Wojciech Błyszko (born 5 October 1999) is a Polish professional footballer who plays as a centre-back for II liga club Sandecja Nowy Sącz.

 Club career

 On 7 September 2020, he joined Stal Mielec on a season-long loan with an option to buy.

 In June 2021, he signed for Motor Lublin on a one-year contract with an option for a second year.

 On 2 June 2022, Błyszko moved to newly promoted I liga side Chojniczanka Chojnice on two-year deal with a one-year extension option.
 He left the club by mutual consent on 1 February 2023.

 Two days later, Błyszko joined II liga club Wisła Puławy on a deal until the end of the season.

+On 28 June 2023, Błyszko joined newly promoted I liga side Znicz Pruszków.

+On 3 July 2024, he moved to another I liga outfit Odra Opole, signing a one-year deal with an option for another twelve months.

+On 3 July 2025, Błyszko signed a two-year deal with third-tier side Sandecja Nowy Sącz.